persteenolsen/pso-gatsby-blog-cms-two/src/posts/2021-10-15-node-express-orm-role-based-membership-system-email-notification.md

 Node Express Sequelize ORM React TypeScript MySQL Role based Membership system using Email notification and Forgot Password

-The Node Web API is hosted at Microsoft Azure App Service with the Free App Service Plan.
+The Node Web API is hosted at Microsoft Azure App Service with the Free App Service Plan

-The clients are hosted at traditional Web Hotel and one client is being test at GH Pages.
+The clients are hosted at traditional Web Hotel and one client at GH Pages

-Note: Using GH Pages makes the Forgot password not working well due to routing / url issues!
-However, the React HashRouter solves most 404 / refresh issues at GH Pages
+The React client at GH Pages uses DevOps.
+The React HashRouter solves most 404 / Browser refresh issues at GH Pages.
+However, I disabled the Forgot password and registration due to routing / url challenges

 <ul>
-<li><a href="https://persteenolsen.github.io/gh-pages-react-node-orm-test" target="_blank" title="Show persons">TESTING - try the React Client at GH Pages ...</a></li>
+<li><a href="https://persteenolsen.github.io/gh-pages-react-node-orm-client" target="_blank" title="Show persons">Try React Client - GH Pages ...</a></li>
-<li><a href="https://users.sequelize.basic.persteenolsen.com" target="_blank" title="Show persons">Try the React Client ...</a></li>
+<li><a href="https://users.sequelize.basic.persteenolsen.com" target="_blank" title="Show persons">Try React Client - Web hotel...</a></li>
-<li><a href="https://users.ts.sequelize.basic.persteenolsen.com" target="_blank" title="Show persons">Try the React TypeScript Client ...</a></li>
+<li><a href="https://users.ts.sequelize.basic.persteenolsen.com" target="_blank" title="Show persons">Try React TypeScript Client - Web hotel ...</a></li>
 </ul>

 <p>A Membership System with Authentication, User registration with Email verification and Forgot Password functionality.
 Secured by HTTPS, CORS and Bcrypt.
 For Authentication JWT access Tokens are used securing the private routes of the Web API.
 For testing the authentication / access token will expire after 15 minutes and a new Login is needed.</p>